Ron Carlisle

 Ron D. Carlisle (born October 28, 1940) is an American politician in the state of North Dakota.
 He represented the 30th district in the North Dakota State Senate.
 A Republican, Carlisle was appointed to the Senate in 2011.
-He previously sat in the North Dakota House of Representatives from 1991 to his defeat in 2008.
+He previously sat in the North Dakota House of Representatives from 1991 to his retirement from that chamber in 2008.
 From 1976 to 2000, he was a delegate to the North Dakota State Republican Convention.
 He attended Bismarck State College and Black Hills State College and holds Bachelor of Arts and Bachelor of Science degrees and is a former businessman.
 He also served in the United States Navy.